What are FedRAMP POA&Ms? Plan of Actions and Milestones Explained

 ConMon and POAM Management Software

-ConMon and POAMs are easier to manage with Paramify's ConMon tool.
-You can connect POA&Ms to your SSP to keep them up to date and always keep on top of timelines.
+ConMon and POAMs are easier to manage with Paramify's automated ConMon tool.
+You can connect POA&Ms to your SSP to keep them up to date and always stay on top of timelines.

 You'll define your elements (people, places, and things) and inventory once, then use them everywhere.
 Our automated process means your constantly changing elements will stay up to date and your POA&Ms will stay accurate.